kpasad/Traffic-sign-classifier/report.md

 * Larger size of layers
 * Addition of dropouts of diffrent values in diffrent networks
 * Skip layer architecture
+* Changing the field of vision for various layers

 In the end, i decided to stick with plain LeNet model.